 ASI has been involved in a massive archaeological project surrounding the Peace Bridge in Fort Erie, Ontario.
-Hidden below the surface of the roads, sidewalks, lawns and parking lots were over a million artifacts representing the lives of aboriginal peoples.
+Hidden below the surface of the roads, sidewalks, lawns and parking lots were over a million artifacts representing the lives of Indigenous peoples.
 Around 1800 B.C. the Niagara Frontier hosted one of the largest stone-tool workshops and trading centres in the Great Lakes region.

 In the Shadow of the Bridge: The Archaeology of the Peace Bridge Site (AfGr-9), 1994-1996 Investigations, is a compilation of numerous technical reports describing the investigation of archaeological deposits covering 24 hectares and 3000 years of occupation in Fort Erie.